 How to Register

-THE TEST IS A COMPUTER BASED TEST (ONLINE) - NO APPOINTMENT NEEDED
+THE TEST IS A COMPUTER BASED TEST (ONLINE) - CALL FOR AN APPOINTMENT.

 - A paper based test requires prior approval from administration.